 - Family travel in the Philippines is incredible.
 With so many beaches and the incredible island life, the Philippines is an incredible family destination.
 Filipinos are known for their love of children, and young children especially will often be doted on here.
 Don’t be surprised if they are offered treats and small toys.

-Important Words And Phrases To Know When Traveling In the Philippines
+Important Words And Phrases To Know For Family Travel In the Philippines

 There are nearly as many dialects in the Philippines as there are languages throughout the rest of the world.
 And we aren’t talking small local slang changes.
 Some Filipino dialects are completely unrecognizable from others.
 Around my wifes family, this makes for pretty funny chatter.
 Whenever my mother-in-law wants to say something that her husband won’t understand, she just switches from Tagalog to Ebanog and it’s completely different.